Travel brands and travel influencers are a match made in heaven.

 Related: Brandwatch is another excellent software to help you manage your entire influencer marketing program.

 A bit more unknown: HubSpot.
-We’ve wrote about how to manage and track influencer/blogger campaigns with HubSpot in 11 Powerful HubSpot Ecommerce Marketing Secrets (+1 Bonus).
+We’ve written about how to manage and track influencer/blogger campaigns with HubSpot in 11 Powerful HubSpot Ecommerce Marketing Secrets (+1 Bonus).

 Bring Influencers to You